goldrieve/vsgseq2/README.md

 ## Installation and Environment Setup

-We use Nextflow/Conda to install dependencies, please install Nextflow as described [here](https://nf-co.re/docs/usage/installation) then run the pipeline on demo data to ensure everything is working:
+We use Nextflow/Conda to install dependencies, please install Nextflow as described [here](https://nf-co.re/docs/usage/installation) then run the following command to ensure everything is working:

 ```
 nextflow run goldrieve/vsgseq2 -r main
 ```

+This will produce a directory called results which will contain analysis of synthetic demo data, described in detail below.

 ## Input Files